sneddobuilds/PdfPigDocs/index.markdown

 # Sign up

 We are currently in a closed beta.
 If you are interested in using our service please contact [David on twitter](https://twitter.com/SneddoBuilds).

+## Pricing model

+Once we are live our pricing model will be based on transations.
+Some of the processes we perform are intensive in terms of server usage so our pricing model aims to charge based on actual usage.
+We believe this is the most fair model for a transactional service like this.